 As an obstetrician-gynecologist in the 1950s, Jack Lippes, MD ’47, fielded many complaints from patients dissatisfied with their limited options for birth control.
 This prompted the UB professor to research a new design for the intrauterine device, despite much controversy.
 The result was the plastic double “S” loop—a trapezoidal-shaped IUD that closely fit the contours of the uterine cavity, thereby reducing the incidence of expulsion.
 First distributed in 1962, the Lippes Loop quickly became the most widely prescribed IUD in the United States.

 In 1960 Robert Guthrie, MD, PhD, professor of microbiology and pediatrics, assisted by Ada Susi, a nurse who was his principal lab technician, invented a simpler “heel-prick” method for screening infants for phenylketonuria (PKU), a genetic disorder characterized by an inability of the body to break down the amino acid phenylalanine.
 Damage caused by PKU often resulted in severe cognitive impairments.
-Guthrie, who had a son who was mentally retarded, declined to patent his test or accept royalties from its sales, which allowed hospitals to quickly and inexpensively implement PKU screening on a large scale.
+Guthrie, who had a son who had intellectual disabilities, declined to patent his test or accept royalties from its sales, which allowed hospitals to quickly and inexpensively implement PKU screening on a large scale.
 The “Guthrie test,” as it came to be known, launched a worldwide movement to screen infants for disease soon after birth.

 Wilson Greatbatch, a UB assistant professor of engineering, developed the first practical implantable pacemaker.
 To bring his idea to fruition, he carried out two years of experimental work with William Chardack, MD, then chief of surgery at the Buffalo Veterans Affairs Hospital, and Andrew Gage, MD, UB professor of surgery.
 Since 1960, the Greatbatch pacemaker has improved and saved the lives of millions of people worldwide.